sam81/sam81.github.io/r_guide_bookdown/04_data_manipulation.md

 ```
 ## [1] 30.81818
 ```
 will compute the mean of the data vector.
-If you want to save the result of this function, you just have to assign it to another object
+If you want to save the result of this function, you just have to assign it to another object:

 ```r
 mean_temp = mean(temperature)
 ```
-notice that in this case the value is assigned to the object `mean_temp` but it is not printed, you can display it with
+note that in this case the value is assigned to the object `mean_temp` but it is not printed, you can display it with

 ```r
 print(mean_temp)